-1. Selection Criteria: The selection criteria for the Expansion competition are from 34 CFR 75.210.
+1. Selection Criteria: The selection criteria for the Early-phase competition are from 34 CFR 75.210.

 The points assigned to each criterion are indicated in the parentheses next to the criterion.
 An applicant may earn up to a total of 100 points based on the selection criteria for the application.

-A. Significance (Up to 10 Points)
+A. Significance (Up to 30 Points)